 And if you're a little apprehensive about using collagen from your own body, you may want to consider something else entirely.
 Some human-derived collagen even comes from deceased donors [source: Shuman].
 The choice is yours: Should your collagen injection come from a cow, you, or a cadaver?
 Whichever decision you make, you should be aware of the differences between these treatments and discuss them with your doctor.

 No matter what kind of collagen you choose, most treatments will last only about three to six months.
 This means that in order to keep your lips looking plump, you'll have to see your doctor for injections two to four times each year and be willing to pay several hundred dollars each time [sources: Shuman].

-For lots more information on collagen lip treatments, visit the links on the next page.
+For lots more information on collagen lip treatments, visit the links below.

 - Brown, Bobbi.
 "Plump Your Lips."
 Prevention Magazine.
 June 14, 2008.
 (Oct.
 5, 2009) http://www.prevention.com/cda/article/plump-your-lips/deaa8b5c9398a110VgnVCM20000012281eac____/lifelong.beauty/makeup